ZoinerTejada/hdinsight-docs/hdinsight-hadoop-create-linux-clusters-adf.md

         }
     },
 	```
-* Add a new linked service point to the new storage account:
+* Add a new linked service that points to the new storage account:

 	```json
     {